MITLibraries/thing/README.md

 ### Annotating the database schema

-When changing the db schema, please run `bundle exec annotate` to update the model and associated tests to reflect the changes in a nice convenient, consistent way.
+When changing the db schema, please run `bundle exec annotaterb models` to update the model and associated tests to reflect the changes in a nice convenient, consistent way.